ducknorris/founding-circle/README.md

 In order to run the script or the tests you have two options:

-* either you use Docker
+1. You use Docker
-* or you use your local Ruby (via rbenv or RVM)
+2. You use your local Ruby (via rbenv or RVM)

 I'll only cover the Docker option as the other one it's pretty much very dependable on your local environment.